From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Despite being a small country, Portugal is incredibly diverse from North to South.
 It is a destination full of activities that appeal to all types of travelers, and each region holds incredible surprises that will make your trip even more interesting.
-In this post, I will take you around the most famous landmarks in Portugal, from beautiful beaches to historical sites and medieval castles!

 Portugal combines natural beauty with history and culture, making it the perfect European destination.
 The traditional cuisine, culture, and friendliness of the Portuguese people are just as attractive as its beautiful landscape.

-Located on the western coast of the Iberian Peninsula, Portugal is sought-after by visitors mainly because of its amazing mild climate which is one of the best in Europe.
+Located on the western coast of the Iberian Peninsula, Portugal is sought-after by visitors mainly because of its amazing mild climate, which is one of the best in Europe.
 Thousands of tourists from all over the world disembark there daily.

 And all this fame comes with plenty of reasons behind it.
 From the Sintra castles to the Algarve beaches, Portugal pleases everyone with its natural and historical landmarks.
 You should also know that besides being beautiful, the country is one of the most budget-friendly travel options in Europe.

-Overall, it is a fascinating land with stunning natural landmarks, some of the best wines in the world, unparalleled cuisine, and charismatic and welcoming people making this a great place for solo travelers as it is very easy to meet people.
+Overall, it is a fascinating land with stunning natural landmarks, some of the best wines in the world, unparalleled cuisine, and charismatic and welcoming people, making this a great place for solo travelers as it is very easy to meet people.
 So, let’s discover the most famous landmarks in Portugal.

-The most famous landmarks in Portugal
+The most famous landmarks in Portugal in the Northern Region

-Bom Jesus do Monte, Braga
+1. Bom Jesus do Monte, Braga

 The famous complex of Bom Jesus do Monte is formed by stairs leading to a beautiful and preserved garden (Parque do Bom Jesus), an elevator (funicular), and the Church of Bom Jesus, besides some restaurant and hotel structures.